snpsuen/XDP_LBDSR_L3Backend/BackendTC/Readme.md

 ### eBPF/TC programming in the backend

-Central to this alternative approach to DSR from an L3-connected backend is an ebpf program running at the Traffic Control (TC) on the backend servers.
+Central to this alternative approach to DSR from an L3-connected backend is an ebpf program running at the Traffic Control (TC) hook on the backend servers.
 Its function is to change the source IP of the egress packets back to the virtual IP before passing them to the native network stack via TC_AT_OK to return to the client.

 ![XDP/TC Load Balancer with L3 DSR](XDP_DSR_LoadBalancer04.png)